 Key factors in le Frigo Vert’s success and plans for the future

-Given that le Frigo Vert has been up and running for well over twenty years, it can come as no surprise that they consider their membership extremely important and value the needs of the customers.
+Given that le Frigo Vert has been up and running for well over twenty years, it can come as no surprise that they consider their membership extremely important and value the needs of their customers.

-“The student members of the le Frigo Vert are essential to our existence!” said a collective member.
+“The student members of the le Frigo Vert are essential to our existence!” said a member.
 “So providing them with what they need is important.”

 Definitely check this store out if you’re ever in the area!
 Even their non-membership prices are excellent for the bulk items and their product selection is growing all the time, while their lounge space is cozy and open to all.